synshop/ShopIdentifyer/README.md

        ACCESS_CONTROL_HOSTNAME = 'localhost'
        ACCESS_CONTROL_SSH_PORT = 22

 7. You're now ready to start your local dev instance.
-When prompted for `Please enter the enryption key`, use `CHANGME`:
+When prompted for `Please enter the enryption key`, use `CHANGEME`:

        ./localserver.py